Brewers can’t complete rally in 9th, lose to Pirates 3-2

 “You’ve got to bring it every day,” Counsell said.
 “It’s a good message for us the rest of the season — every day’s a tough day.
 We’re treating it like that.”

 The Brewers remained 2½ games behind Chicago in the NL Central after the Cubs’ 2-1 loss to Cincinnati.
-The Brewers came into the day leading the NL wild-card chase by 3½ games.
+Milwaukee leads the NL wild-card chase by three games over Los Angeles and St. Louis.

 “We’re not trying to think about that,” Aguilar said.
 “All we can control right now is going out there and winning games.
 We can’t worry about what anybody else is doing.”